 Numeracy plays a pivotal role in many aspects of our daily life.
-At St. Anthony’s Catholic Primary School the curriculum focuses on developing mathematical understanding, fluency, logical reasoning, analytical thought and problem-solving skills.
+At St. Anthony’s Catholic Primary School the curriculum focuses on developing mathematical understanding, fluency, logical reasoning, and problem-solving skills.

 At St Anthony’s Catholic Primary School we aim: